-Maintenance of the Western Zone, or compensatory off-site planting, will be required for two years from the date of final plantings and primary weeding, according to standard Department of Water and Energy (DWE) General Terms of Agreement GTAs.
+Maintenance of the Western Zone, or compensatory off-site planting, will be required for five years from the date of final plantings and primary weeding activities.
 Maintenance activities will include:

-- Maintenance weeding, as described above; - Replacement of plant stock.
-The Bushland Management Consultant will ensure that a minimum of 80% of the original plant stock is maintained for the contract period; - Supplementary mulching to maintain sufficient depth and quality of the mulch layer to suppress weed growth and assist native plant growth; and - Disease and feral animal control, as required.
+- > Maintenance weeding, as described above; - Replacement of plant stock.
+The Bushland Management Consultant will ensure that a minimum of 80% of the original plant stock is maintained for the contract period; - Supplementary mulching to maintain sufficient depth and quality of the mulch layer to suppress weed growth and assist native plant growth; and - > Disease and feral animal control, as required.